-The scene was so classic that I wondered, as I snuck up to snap the photo, if it wasn't staged!
+The scene was so classic that I wondered, as I snuck up to snap the photo, whether it weren't staged!
 Notice the underwear: one per "hook"...
-Photo taken in Nyons (just next to a chichi restaurant.
-Well, that oughta show 'em!).
+Photo taken in Nyons (just next to a chichi restaurant. well, that oughta show 'em!).

 de guingois (deuh-gehn-gwah) adverbial and adjectival phrase